-Finding My Voice
+Finding My Voice After Betrayal

 A couple of weeks ago, I had a dream that I was trying to give birth to a baby, and the baby wouldn't come.
-I was desperate to have this baby but also dreaded it tremendously.
+I was desperate to have this baby, but also dreaded it tremendously.
 I told my therapist, and his insight was very different than what I expected, but I believe he hit the nail on the head.
-I am dying to get something out of me but also dreading it at the same time.
-Over the years, I have been taught my feelings aren't safe to share.
+I am dying to get something out of me, but I am also dreading it at the same time.
+Over the years, I have been taught that my feelings aren't safe to share.
 When I share them, they are either held against me, or even worse, the deception continues.
-Through this, I have walked a life of not feeling accepted and have never known validation for my pain.
+Through this, I have walked a life of not feeling accepted and have never known understanding for my pain.
 There is a reason I feel this way, but I was never afforded enough honesty to know that what I feel is accurate.
 Instead, I was made to feel like I was the one who needed healing and self-development.

 Previous